techidaily/site-games-able/source/_posts/exclusive-game-hunt-best-switch-ftp-experience.md

 ## 9. Rocket League

  Do you love soccer and fast cars?
 Why not put them together and play some Rocket League?
-This free-to-play game has been one of the[most popular multiplayer titles](http://www.makeuseof.com/tag/10-awesome-cross-platform-mobile-multiplayer-games/) since 2020 and for a good reason.
+This free-to-play game has been one of the [most popular multiplayer titles](http://www.makeuseof.com/tag/10-awesome-cross-platform-mobile-multiplayer-games/) since 2020 and for a good reason.

  The rules are simple.
 You enter a soccer field with your favorite car, and your job is to score as many goals as you can.
 Playing soccer with a car makes the game both fun and difficult, but it is much more rewarding when you score.